shanedonburke/PlanDot/README.md

 $ npm run serve
 ```

-To run the backend in development mode:
+To run the back-end in development mode:

 ```console
 $ cd backend